Developer documentation · v1 · last updated 2026-04-13

 Wenme supports OpenID Connect Discovery.
 Simply fetch this endpoint to get all OAuth configuration:

 GET https://wenme.net/.well-known/openid-configurationReturns all endpoints, supported scopes, and algorithms in JSON.
 Use this for automatic configuration.
+The signing algorithm is EdDSA (Ed25519).

 Step 2: Configure Your OAuth Client